San Diego Bay Wine & Food Festival

-The San Diego Bay Wine & Food Festival is an international showcase of wine and spirits, chefs and culinary personalities, and gourmet foods, produced by World of Wine Events, LLC.
-Attendees able to take cooking classes, sample food from celebrity chefs and local restaurants, and participate in wine tastings from 170 wineries, breweries and spirit booths.
-The festival takes place in November and has been held annually since 2004, except 2020 (see details below).
+The San Diego Bay Wine & Food Festival is an international showcase of wine and spirits, chefs and culinary personalities, and gourmet foods, held annually in San Diego, California.
+It is produced by World of Wine Events, LLC.
+Attendees are able to take cooking classes, sample food from celebrity chefs and local restaurants, and participate in wine tastings from various wineries, breweries and spirit booths.
+The festival takes place in November and has been held annually since 2004.

 History

 The San Diego Bay Wine & Food Festival was created in 2004 by co-producers Ken Loyst and Michelle Metter.
 Proceeds from the auctions benefit the American Institute of Wine & Food Culinary Arts Scholarship programs for students in San Diego.

-2020 caused the 17th annual festival to be deferred to 2021 on grounds of COVID-19 pandemic.
+COVID-19 pandemic restrictions required 2020's 17th annual festival to be deferred to 2021.

-Production

-The San Diego Bay Wine & Food Festival is produced by World of Wine Events and Fast Forward Event Productions, an event management and festival production company specializing in the creation of wine, culinary trade, and consumer events.